 Applicants for the Working Holiday visa must:

-- Be a Canadian citizen who is currently resident in Canada
+- Be a Canadian citizen who is currently a resident in Canada

-- Intend primarily to holiday in Japan for a specific length of time
+- Intend primarily to stay in Japan for a specific length of time

 - Be between 18 and 30 years of age at the time of application